thirdweb-dev/js/.changeset/soft-tables-invent.md

 "thirdweb": patch
 ---

 updated getUserOpReceipt & waitForUserOpReceipt to use a decodeRevertReason flag.
-Updated example for createUnsignedUserOp & signUserOp
+Updated example for createUnsignedUserOp & signUserOp.
+Exposed getPaymasterAndData for Paymaster